grzesiek-galezowski/tdd-ebook/manuscript/350_Web_of_objects_boundaries.md

 In the Statement above, I only specified that a periodic operation should be scheduled.
 Specifying how the `PeriodicTasks` implementation carries out its job is out of scope.

-The `PeriodicTasks` interface is designed so that I don't have to pass a lambda, because that would make it harder to compare arguments between expected and actual invocations in the Statement.
-So if I had to pass an argument to the `RunEvery` method, I would have probably designed the `PeriodicTasks` like this:
+The `PeriodicTasks` interface is designed so that I can pass a method group instead of a lambda, because requiring lambdas would make it harder to compare arguments between expected and actual invocations in the Statement.
+So if I wanted to schedule a periodic invocation of a method that has an argument (say, a single `int`), I would add a `RunEvery` method that would look like this:

 ```csharp
 interface PeriodicTasks